If Beige Is Healing, Why Do I Still Cry in Zara?

 Beige isn’t just a color.
 It’s a Diagnosis.

 They say beige is soothing.
 No. Beige is avoidant.
 Beige doesn’t confront.
 Beige doesn’t cry.
-Beige puts on an Aritzia trench coat and walks into the fog while Mazzy Star plays faintly in the distance.
+Beige puts on a trench coat and walks into the fog while Flawed Mangoes plays faintly in the distance.

 Meet the Beige Extended Universe (B.E.U.)